jonhilgart22/Galvanize-NLP/week_7/7_4_nlp_future/pairs_7_4.md

-Luke and Anthony
+Pranava and Vijeth
-Jaime and Chip
+Christiaan and Jeremy

-Daniel and Chau
+Victor and Srinivasa
-Justin and Srinivasa
+Chip and Luke

-Bahman and Jeremy
+Dasha and Carles
-Viviane and Vijeth
+Joseph and Anthony

-Tracy and Carles
+Mike and Justin
-Prashil and Mike
+Jonathan and Jon

-Pranava and Christiaan
+Camille and Yun
-Jon and Joseph
+Prashil and Bahman

-Victor and Dasha
+Tracy and Aubrey
-Jonathan and Camille
+Jaime and Chau
-Yun and Aubrey
+ with Daniel